Cricket: India V England 4th Test Scoreboard - UrduPoint

 Cricket: India V England 4th Test Scoreboard

-Ranchi, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2024) Scoreboard after India's first innings on day three of the fourth Test against England in Ranchi on Sunday:
+Ranchi, (APP - UrduPoint / Pakistan Point News - 25th Feb, 2024) Scoreboard after England's second innings on day three of the fourth Test against India in Ranchi on Sunday:

 England 1st innings 353 (J. Root 122 not out, O. Robinson 58; R. Jadeja 4-67)